apache/paimon-website/README.md

 ### Add a new release note

 1. Create a new markdown file `release-{version}.md` in the `community/docs/releases` directory.
-2. Add the following front matter to the markdown file, including the title, type (always `release`), semantic version, release date.
+2. Add the following front matter to the markdown file, including the title, type (always `release`) and semantic version.

     ```markdown
     ---